zlockewtg/RLinf/docs/source-en/rst_source/tutorials/scheduler/index.rst

 - :doc:`online-scaling`
    Provides an overview of the mechanism, focusing on the design principles behind RLinf’s adaptive scaling capabilities.

-- :doc:`auto-scheduling`
+- :doc:`dynamic-scheduling`
-   Details the concrete implementation of automatic scheduling in RLinf,
+   Details the concrete implementation of dynamic scheduling in RLinf,
    including how to configure it properly to enable dynamic scheduling.

+- :doc:`auto-placement`
+   Details the concrete implementation of auto-placement in RLinf,
+   including how to configure it properly to enable auto-placement.

 .. toctree::